 "...the energy...is palpable....a fine choice...."
 (Barbara J. Waters for EMRO (Educational Media On-Line))

-Masters of Rhythm with addendum, which has screened in eight countries on four continents and won awards in both the USA and Germany, is my second documentary about Afro-Peruvians.
+Masters of Rhythm the Afro-Peruvian Way, as seen on national PBS, screened in eight countries on four continents and won awards in both the USA and Germany.
 A natural outgrowth of my earlier A Zest for Life (see above), it not only gives us lively music (including two original compositions) but shows off the fancy footwork dance form, Afro-Peruvian zapateo.

 Whether you purchase the physical DVD, or download or rent it on-line, in addition to the 30 minute documentary you get several interesting Extras.
 In one, Juan de Dios Soto cooks a special Afro-Peruvian dish called carapulcra.
 In another, Lalo Izquierdo explains more about how zapateo was performed in the "old days" when it was even more complex and demanding than today.
 And there are more....